bryanwweber/orbital-mechanics-notes/_sources/orbital-maneuvers/single-impulse-example.md

 v_1 = \sqrt{\frac{\mu}{z_0 + R_E}}
 :::

-where $z_0$ is the initial altitude and $R_E$ is the radius of the earth.
+where $z_0$ is the initial altitude and $R_E$ is the radius of the Earth.

 Although the impact orbit is only a segment of the elliptical orbit, it nonetheless has the same properties as any other elliptical orbit.
 Since we chose for the velocity vectors to be parallel at the impulse point, the impulse must occur at the perigee or apogee of the impact orbit.
 The reason for this is that the radial velocity for a circular orbit is zero and the only places on an elliptical orbit where the radial velocity is zero are the apses.

-If the impulse point is at perigee of the impact orbit, then apogee would be _further_ away from the earth and no impact would occur.
-Thus, the impulse point must be the _apogee_ of the impact orbit and perigee is inside the earth, on the opposite side of the earth from the impulse point.
+If the impulse point is at perigee of the impact orbit, then apogee would be _further_ away from the Earth and no impact would occur.
+Thus, the impulse point must be the _apogee_ of the impact orbit and perigee is inside the Earth, on the opposite side of the Earth from the impulse point.

 Thus, the velocity on the impact orbit at the impulse point is the apogee velocity, given by: